JulienPascal/Final-Project-Julien-Pascal/README.md

   - calculate_turnover_BLS.py HP filters the data and calculates the moments the model intends to match
   - calculate_volatility_wages.py calculate the volatility of the wage deciles -The data necessary for the estimations is also in the folder "Data"

+Update 4, 11/03/2016:
+- Added some graphs that are produced by the files calculate_turnover_BLS.py and calculate_volatility_wages.py